Presentation by Michael Doucet

 “any act or thing done by the Service.”
 Under s.
 42, SIRC investigates complaints about denials or revocations of security clearances to federal government employees and contractors.
 Far less frequently, SIRC conducts investigations in relation to referrals from the Canadian Human Rights Commission, or Minister’s reports in regards to the Citizenship Act.

-In SIRC’s review of CSIS’s Use of the Internet, we set out to examine CSIS’s approach to investigative activities involving the Internet, both in terms of policy and procedure, in order to determine whether or not those policies and procedures were sound and had sufficient flexibility to adapt to the Internet’s rapidly evolving nature.
+In this particular review, SIRC chose to pay close attention to CSIS’s operational use of the internet.
+In our review, we set out to examine CSIS’s approach to investigative activities involving the Internet, both in terms of policy and procedure, in order to determine whether or not those policies and procedures were sound and had sufficient flexibility to adapt to the Internet’s rapidly evolving nature.

 Of concern to national security is the growing contribution the Internet has on the radicalization of individuals, both in Canada and abroad, who may become threats to Canadian interests.
 The Internet plays an important role at every stage of radicalization, giving direct access to unfiltered extremist ideology, as well as providing an anonymous virtual meeting place for like-minded radical individuals.
 It also offers opportunities to build relationships and gain expertise and skills that were previously only provided in overseas training camps, thus giving potential terrorists easy access to operational information to help plan and execute a terrorist attack.

 This review explored the existing strategies, policies and processes which guide CSIS’s operational use of the Internet.
 It examined a number of questions, such as: